jaeksoft/opensearchserver/src/doc/en/documentation/faq/querying/how_to_configure_advanced_authentication.md

 ![Fields for authentication](auth_fields.png)

-Then, going to tab Schema / Authentication, you will need to tell OpenSearchServer which field should have which role:
+Then, going to tab Schema / Authentication, you will need to tell OpenSearchServer **which field should have which role** :

 ![Mapping fields](auth_role.png)